ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility.md

             )
         </script>
         <p class="govuk-body">
-            The percentage of children living in relative poverty in the UK (after housing costs) has gone up since 2012 and is at about 30%.
-            It is below the levels reached in the 1990s, but much higher than in the 1960s and 1970s.
+            The percentage of children living in relative poverty in the UK (after housing costs) has gone up to around 30% since 2012, below the levels reached in the 1990s, but higher than in the 1960s and 1970s.
         </p>
         <a href="/drivers_of_social_mobility/conditions_of_childhood/childhood_poverty/latest"
            class="govuk-link">